projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 Whenever the hypervisor needs to perform legitimate read/write access to guest memory pages, one of functions above must be used.
 Otherwise, the
-#PF will be triggered by the processor to prevent malicious or
+#PF will be triggered by the processor to prevent malware or
-unintended access from/to the guest memory pages.
+unintended access from or to the guest memory pages.

 These functions must also internally check the address availabilities, for example, ensuring the input address accessed by the hypervisor must have